ALA-herbarium/documentation/searching_arctos.md

     * In the name’s ‘Usage’ section, click on ‘Used in Accepted Identifications’.
 A search will start.
-    * When the results have been generated, edit the ‘ID Order’ field from ‘>0’ to ‘1’ and click ‘Submit Query’.   <!--  * In the Customize Search and Results dropdown at the top of the page, select ‘Customize or Manage Profile’.
-Click the ‘Identification Order’ check box under ‘Search Options’ and then click ‘Use Selected’.
+    * When the results have been generated, edit the ‘ID Order’ field from ‘>0’ to ‘1’ and click ‘Submit Query’.
-    * Enter your name in the Identification box, with the kind of match required (‘match’ for exact match)
-    * Enter ‘1’ in the Identification Order field. -->
  * **2. To search for specimens with any identification (latest or prior) matching your query name**:
     * First, search for the name in the [Taxonomy Search][4] (there is no way to do this search via the main [search page][2]).
     * In the name’s ‘Usage’ section, click on ‘Used in Accepted Identifications’.
-A search will start.  <!-- * Enter your name in the Identification box, with the kind of match required (‘match’ for exact match) -->
+A search will start.
  * **3. To search for specimens with any identification matching your query name, and identifications to a synonym of your query name**: